-If you pay someone for hourly work, it’s important to consider time tracking as a part of your normal routine.
-Time tracking ensures accuracy during pay periods so you can maximize profits.
-When you have a working system in place, it also eliminates the need for manual tracking.
-Exploring various tracking options and looking at potential drawbacks helps you create a system that works for your employees.
+If you pay someone for hourly work, it’s crucial to implement a time tracking system.
+Using a time tracking app like TSheets ensures accuracy during pay periods and eliminates the need for manual tracking.
+Read more to learn about the benefits of time tracking and explore how to create a system that works for your employees.

-Time tracking lets you create a record of the hours your employees work so that you can pay them correctly and manage your salary costs.
-Making this process electronic helps reduce errors and prevent disagreements between you and your employees.
+Time tracking lets you create a record of the hours your employees work so you can pay them correctly and manage your salary costs.
+Making this electronic process helps reduce errors and prevent disagreements between you and your employees.
 Traditionally, employees sign into a time clock or handwrite notes on a timecard, and you, in turn, manually enter the information in your payroll software.
 That’s still an option if you prefer the paper method.
-But using time-tracking tools can eliminate double entries and streamline the process.
+But using time tracking tools can eliminate double entries and streamline the process.

-Online timesheets allow your employees to track their hours electronically.
-Depending on the program or app you choose, employees may key in hours manually, sign in on an in-house computer, or use an app to clock in remotely.
-Some timesheet programs allow your employees to enter expenses, track mileage, and assign their hours to specific projects or clients.
+Online timesheets allow your employees to track their time electronically.
+Additionally, specific time tracker programs allow your employees to enter expenses, track mileage, and assign their hours to particular projects or clients.

-Regardless of the exact program you select, online timesheets save time for your human resources and accounting departments.
-Rather than manually entering information from paper timesheets, these employees simply need to review the electronic timesheets and use the information to cut payroll cheques.
+Regardless of the program, you select, online timesheets save time for your human resources and accounting departments.
+Rather than manually entering information from paper timesheets, these employees need to review the electronic timesheets and use the information to cut payroll cheques.
 This process also reduces data entry mistakes.
 Additionally, online timesheets save all the information entered by your employees.
-If there’s a dispute about hours, you simply need to turn to the audit trails of the timesheet program.
+If there’s a dispute about hours, you need to turn to the audit trails of the timesheet program.
 The detailed documentation can also be useful at tax time.
-To maximize the potential of your online timesheets, you should look into programs that sync with your accounting software.
-For example, TSheets Time Tracking syncs with QuickBooks Desktop, Online, Online Plus, Pro, Premier, and Enterprise.
-When you can sync information from your online timesheets to your accounting software with a single click, that simplifies and saves time with payroll and job costing.
+To maximize the potential of your online timesheets, you should look into a time tracker that syncs with your accounting software.

 Invest some time into finding the right time-tracking app for your needs.
-In some cases, you may want a simple timer to track just your own hours.
-In other cases, you may need an app that multiple employees can use to sign in and out or add expenses as needed.
+In some cases, you may want a simple timer to track just your hours.
+In other cases, you may need an app that multiple employees can use to sign in and out or add expenses as required.
 Luckily, most apps offer a free trial period so you can test out their features before signing up for the service.
-Also, make sure the app syncs with your QuickBooks accounting software so you can streamline payroll and invoicing.
-Keep in mind that some apps may sync with QuickBooks Online but not with the desktop version of the software.
-Finally, make sure the app is user-friendly so your employees can easily adopt it.
+Also, make sure the app syncs with your QuickBooks accounting software so you can streamline payroll and invoice tasks.
+Finally, make sure the app is user-friendly so your employees can quickly adapt it.

 Consider using a cell phone application that uses GPS to track and monitor employee hours when they’re away from the office.
 This type of mobile attendance system lets you monitor locations legally so you can confirm the hours logged by the individual.
 The GPS starts monitoring movement when the employee logs in for the day and stops when they clock out.